Joseph Bailey (general): Last years

 Joseph Bailey survived the war by less than two years.
 In October 1865, he moved with his wife and children to Vernon County, Missouri, where he was elected sheriff.
-He was shot and killed on March 21, 1867 near Nevada, Missouri by two brothers he had arrested (but failed to disarm) for stealing a hog.
+He was shot and killed on March 21, 1867 near Nevada, Missouri, by two brothers he had arrested (but failed to disarm) for stealing a hog.
 Despite a $3,000 reward, the killers, former bushwhackers Lewis and Perry Pixley, were never brought to justice.
 A third suspect was lynched.
 Later William McWaters also fell under suspicion for Bailey's murder, but managed to escape the posse sent to arrest him.

 General Bailey was buried with Masonic honors in the military cemetery at Fort Scott, Kansas.
 His remains were later moved to Evergreen Cemetery, where he rests next to his wife.

 A monument to his memory stands in Malta, Ohio, and he is the subject of a biography, Hero of the Red River - The Life and Times of Joseph Bailey.

+A memorial mural is painted in Wisconsin Dells depicting the rescue of the US fleet.
+It is on a building across the street from tourist center downtown, and a block away from site where he built his first dam.
+He was also one of the founding members of the Wisconsin Dells.